-3.6.3 Title IX: Sex Nondiscrimination and Sexual Harassment Policy
+3.6.3 Title IX: Sex Nondiscrimination and Sexual Harassment Policy sexual harassment, retaliation, and unlawful sex discrimination.

-The College is committed to providing a respectful learning, living, and working environment that is free of sexual harassment, retaliation, and unlawful sex discrimination.
 Acts of sexual harassment and unlawful sex discrimination, regardless of the length of the relationship or gender of the individuals, are inconsistent with this commitment, strictly prohibited, and intolerable.